State of Consumer Media Spending in 2024: Cost of Internet, TV, and Mobile

 ‡‡ Prices exclude taxes, surcharges, usage-based charges, certain equipment, and other fees or charges, which are subject to change.

 How can you save?
-Just over 41% of Americans share their accounts with others to save on costs.
+Some 26.5% of Americans share their accounts with others to save on costs.
 Recent password-sharing crackdowns mean that might soon no longer be an option, so you may be better off downsizing your number of subscriptions and spending more time on free streaming services.

 Here are some other ways to save on streaming: